oda-hub/doc-handbook/README.md

 ## Github project management features: Labels, Milestones, Projects

-We need multi-repository management, so milestones are excluded, unfortunately.
+We need multi-repository management, and we can use **milestones to mark planned release versions**.

-Labels are per-repository, but even if they are created independently, they can be aggregated in organization if they are called the same way, [as so](https://github.com/issues?q=is%3Aopen+is%3Aissue++archived%3Afalse+label%3Aoda-21-05+).
+In principle, both **labels** and **milestones** are per-repository, but even if they are created independently, they can be aggregated in organization if they are called the same way.

-Therefore, we can use labels to indicate given version (instead of a milestone), e.g. for v21.05 release: [oda-21-05](https://github.com/issues?q=is%3Aopen+is%3Aissue++archived%3Afalse+label%3Aoda-21-05+).
+For v21.05 release, all issues can be seen here: [v21.05 issues](https://github.com/issues?q=is%3Aopen++user%3Aoda-hub+milestone%3Av21.05+).

 Projects can be used to group and preview issues more nicely.
-E.g. [this project](https://github.com/orgs/oda-hub/projects/8) groups issues/PRs for v21.05 release.
+[ODA Platform project](https://github.com/orgs/oda-hub/projects/1) shows all issues/PRs for the platform, and can be filtered [for v21.05 release](https://github.com/orgs/oda-hub/projects/1?card_filter_query=milestone%3Av21.05).

-To avoid duplication, labels can be seen as primary indication of the issue/PR assignment to the release, and project is a complementary presentation feature.
+To avoid duplication, **milestones** can be seen as primary indication of the issue/PR assignment to the release, and **project** is a complementary presentation feature.

+**Labels**, on the other hand, describe different aspects of issues (documentation, bug, etc).
+Details of the labels purpose should be put in the label descriptions.

 ## Documentation